'At Serle Court we regard the recruitment and training of able pupils as vital to maintaining our position as a leading chancery commercial set.'

 We strive to make pupils feel a part of chambers from the time that they accept their offers of pupillage.
 They are invited to chambers events, both formal and informal, and encouraged to get to know both members and staff.

 We recruit up to 3 pupils a year with a view to offering tenancy if they are good enough.
-13 of our last 16 pupils have stayed on as tenants; of the others, those that wished to practise at the Bar are successful tenants elsewhere.
+16 of our last 19 pupils have stayed on as tenants; of the others, those that wish to practice at the Bar are successful tenants elsewhere.

 What we look for